Emission photon statistics in collectively interacting dipole atom arrays in the low-intensity limit: Methods

+Similar to how the single-excitation Green’s function describes the transfer of an excitation between two atoms, the double-excitation Green’s function characterizes this process in the presence of an additional excitation on an unrelated atom.
+It employs the same Green’s function expression [Eq. \eqref{eqn:greens}] to connect pairs of double-excitation states that share one common excited atom.
+In other words, for $\mu = (m_1,m_2)$ and $\nu = (n_1,n_2)$, a transition from $|ee_{\mu}\rangle$ to $|ee_{\nu}\rangle$ occurs through a single photon-exchange process described by the jump operator $\hat{\sigma}_{m_1}^+\hat{\sigma}_{n_1}^-$ if $ m_2 = n_2$.
+Since the two-excitation states are twice as likely to decay, the diagonal terms will be $2 \times Im\{g(0)\} = -\Gamma_0$.

-This can be diagonalized to obtain the eigenmodes that correspond to the doubly excited states.
-The index $\beta$ will be used to generally denote two excitation eigenmodes.
-These eigenvectors $\mathbf{W}_{\mu \beta}$ also follow a similar situation where the real part of the eigenvalue denotes the decay rate of a single photon being emitted and descending into single excitation states.
+This can be diagonalized to obtain the eigenmodes that correspond to the doubly-excited states.
+The index $\beta$ will be used to generally denote two-excitation eigenmodes.
+These eigenvectors $\mathbf{W}_{\mu \beta}$ also follow a similar situation where the imaginary part of the eigenvalue denotes the decay rate of a single photon being emitted and descending into single-excitation states.

-It is important to note that the $\gamma_{\beta}$ describes the rate at which the first photon is emitted.
-Each such state will then connect to a mix of single excitation states after the emission.
+It is important to note that the $\gamma_{\beta}^{(2)}$ describes the rate at which the first photon is emitted.
+Each such state will then connect to a mix of single-excitation states after the emission.
+This diagonalization step is the most computationally intensive, scaling as $\mathcal{O}(N^6)$, and limits the maximum number of atoms that can be simulated to around 30.